 Which solution is right for your horse?

 EO-3™Omega-3 supplement.
 EO-3 is a rich source of omega-3 fatty acids DHA and EPA, compounds found to optimize the well-being of all horses, regardless of age or use.
-Choose EO-3 to support sperm motility and viability as well as support of cold shock resistance.
+Choose EO-3 to support sperm motility and viability as well as support sperm integrity during cooling and freezing.

 Nano-E®Nanodispersed, liquid natural-source vitamin E supplement.
 Nano-E provides a highly bioavailable natural (d-α-tocopherol), water soluble source of vitamin E to horses through a unique delivery system.
 Recommended for horses that spend a significant portion of their time in stalls or otherwise confined, performance horses, horses whose forage intake is largely from hay rather than pasture, those with neurological problems, those experiencing stress, and convalescent horses.